mun317/SRW-NEO-Korean-Patch/SRW-neo-battleScript-Editor/SRW_NEO_Localization_Tool_Manual.md

 This tool is a dedicated GUI designed to streamline the translation process for *Super Robot Wars NEO*.
 It manages the extraction, editing, mapping, and injection of text while ensuring byte compatibility with the original game files.

+⚠️ Prerequisites (Before You Start)
+File Requirement: This tool requires the event.pac file to function.
+You must obtain this file directly from your copy of Super Robot Wars NEO.
+Place the event.pac file in the same folder as the scripts and GUI.

+Python Installation: The tool is written in Python.
+Please ensure that Python is installed on your PC.

+How to Run: 1.
+Open the Command Prompt (CMD).
+2. Navigate to the tool's folder.
+3. Type the following command and press Enter: bash python gui.py

 ---

 ## 1. Workflow Overview